-- Drones MUST NOT be flown within 150 metres of a village, town or city or within 150 metres of main roads that connect villages
+- Drones MUST NOT be flown within 150 metres of any residential area, village, town or city.

 - Drones MUST NOT be flown within a 5-kilometre radius of Vágar Airport

 - Drones MUST NOT be flown above summerhouses or camping areas, or in places where many people are gathered, e.g. at festivals, or at a place out in nature where many people happened to have gathered

-Aviation rules and regulations in the Faroe Islands are overseen by the Danish Transport and Construction Agency.
-For more information about the use of drones in the Faroe Islands, please visit the Danish Transport and Construction Agency’s website or download the Regulations on Unmanned Aircraft in English below.
+Aviation rules and regulations in the Faroe Islands are overseen by the The Danish Civil Aviation and Railway Authority, Trafikstyrelsen.
+For more information about the use of drones in the Faroe Islands, please visit the Danish Civil Aviation and Railway Authority website or download the Regulations on Unmanned Aircraft in English below.

 Source: Faroe Islands police